AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 These biases still exist today.
 Yes, advocates and activists work incredibly hard to dismantle them, and are making progress.
 But it’s too little too late for many autistic people.

-All of these diagnostic biases mean that anyone who isn’t stereotypically presenting, cis, male, white, and a child may not receive an official autism diagnosis, even though they are autistic.
+All of these biases mean that anyone who isn’t stereotypically presenting, cis, male, white, and a child may not receive an official autism diagnosis, even though they are autistic.

 “SELF-DIAGNOSIS CAN BE A STEP TOWARDS PROFESSIONAL DIAGNOSIS.”

 For many autistics, self-diagnosis is a step towards a professional diagnosis.
 Children get taken to professionals by their parents or guardians.
-If you are an adult, often you need to actively seek out a diagnosis yourself in order to have a chance at getting one.
-Without self-realization first to start the process, a professional diagnosis would never happen for many adults.
+If you are an adult, you often need to actively seek out a diagnosis yourself in order to have a chance at getting one.
+Without self-realization first, to start the process, a professional diagnosis would never happen for many adults.

-“SOME AUTISTICS DON’T WANT/NEED A PROFESSIONAL DIAGNOSIS.”
+“SOME AUTISTIC PEOPLE DON’T WANT OR NEED A PROFESSIONAL DIAGNOSIS.”

 Some self-diagnosed autistic people don’t want a professional diagnosis because such a thing on your record often leads to discrimination.
-Foregoing a professional autism diagnosis for self-protection reasons is completely valid.

 A professional diagnosis can bring many positive things into an autistic person’s life.
 It can open the door to official supports.
 It can bring a sense of validation and confirmation.
 A professional diagnosis can connect autistic people to other autistics.
 It can lead to self-awareness, understanding, self-acceptance, and many more great things.

-We are so used to the autism tragedy narrative, the pathologization of everything autistic, that it’s easy to forget that autistic people who live happy, healthy, autistic lives outside of it do exist.
+We are so used to the autism tragedy narrative, the pathologization of everything autistic, that it’s easy to forget that autistic people who live happy, healthy, autistic lives outside of it exist.
 But they do!
 And that’s actually a good thing.

 Some autistic people don’t see any medical side to autism at all and completely de-pathologize it.
 They instead compare it to being LGBTQA+.
 I strongly disagree with this and do see autism as a condition (not a disease or disorder), but if this is a personal reason for a self-diagnosed autistic person to forego professional diagnosis, that is their right.